bapatchirag/xv6-utility/README.md

   - The ps and exit commands are implemented as system calls, thus their actual codes are present in the sysfile.c file.
     - The ps command accesses the process table, which is only accessible in the proc.c file.
 Thus, the system call calls a function from proc.c, called proc_deets.
+    - For the exit command to work, an additional line of code has been added to the Makefile under the QEMUOPTS heading; refer.

   - Files pertaining to system calls are as follows:
     - syscall.c